Does Medicare Cover Over-Bed Tables ?

 “Over-bed Tables – Deny – convenience item; not primarily medical in nature (§1861(n) of the Act).”

-For anyone who isn’t quite sure what I mean by an over-bed table, these are the tables that you see in hospitals which which have a stand, generally with four wheels or casters, which slides under the bed as the table top moves in over the bed.
+For anyone who isn’t quite sure what I mean by an over-bed table, these are the tables that you see in hospitals which have a stand, generally with four wheels or casters, which slides under the bed as the table-top moves in over the bed.

 Please note that –